cloudflare/cloudflare-docs/content/workers/learning/using-durable-objects.md

 To solve this you can either do less work per request, or send fewer requests, for example, by splitting the requests among more instances of the Durable Object.

+#### Error: Your account is generating too much load on Durable Objects.
+Please back off and try again later.

+There is a limit on how quickly you can [create new objects or lookup different existing objects](/workers/runtime-apis/durable-objects/#obtaining-an-object-stub).
+Those lookups are usually cached, meaning attempts for the same set of recently accessed objects should be successful, so catching this error and retrying after a short wait is safe.
+If possible, also consider spreading those lookups across multiple requests.

+#### Error: Durable Object reset because its code was updated.

+Refer to [Global Uniqueness](/workers/learning/using-durable-objects/#global-uniqueness).
+"Reset" in error messages refers to in-memory state.
+Any durable state that has already been successfully persisted via `state.storage` is not affected.

 #### Error: Durable Object storage operation exceeded timeout which caused object to be reset.

 To prevent indefinite locking, there is a limit on how much time storage operations can take.
 In objects containing a sufficiently large number of key-value pairs, `deleteAll()` may hit that time limit and fail.
 When this happens, note that each `deleteAll()` call does make progress and that it is safe to retry until it succeeds.
 Otherwise contact your Cloudflare account team.

-#### Error: Your account is generating too much load on Durable Objects.
-Please back off and try again later.

-There is a limit on how quickly you can [create new objects or lookup different existing objects](/workers/runtime-apis/durable-objects/#obtaining-an-object-stub).
-Those lookups are usually cached, meaning attempts for the same set of recently accessed objects should be successful, so catching this error and retrying after a short wait is safe.
-If possible, also consider spreading those lookups across multiple requests.